 The first element of this system is a new West Portland Pump Station located between Portland and Taft.
 It includes a new 2 million gallon treated water ground storage tank.
 Both are now operational.
 The concrete tank was built by Preload, Inc., a national tank builder, under a $1 million contract awarded in November 2009.
 The pump station was built by Holloman Corp. of San Antonio under a $730,100 contract awarded in May 2010.

 Section 1 was built by Island Construction, L.P., the low bidder at $997,420.
-Section 2 is being built under a $984,100 contract by Bridges Specialties using pipe purchased separately under a $641,400 contract.
-Planning and preparations for Section 3 of the transmission pipeline are still underway.
+Section 2 was built under a $984,100 contract by Bridges Specialties using pipe purchased separately under a $641,400 contract.

 On the east side of the District's distribution system, a one-mile 24-inch pipeline has been installed to provide better service to Aransas Pass and Port Aransas.
 The new Beasley Avenue Water Line creates a loop in the system between Avenue A and SH 361 on the north side of Ingleside.
 The line is tied to a 5-acre tract on Avenue A that will be the site of a future pump station and storage tank serving additional demand in Aransas Pass and the Rockport area.
 The new pipeline was built by H&G Contractors and the street repaving was done by J.K.
 Weaver Construction.